Safest Places to Visit in Mexico

 -

-Crime rate: Cancún isn't without crime, but many of the offenses reported in August 2023 were property crimes instead of violent crimes.
-Additionally, data published by the Government of Mexico indicates that the number of theft reports declined by 14.2% between August 2022 and August 2023.
+Cancún isn't without crime, but many of the offenses reported in September 2024 were theft crimes instead of violent crimes.
+Additionally, data published by the Government of Mexico indicates that the number of theft reports declined by 0.68% between September 2023 and September 2024.

 -